Buzuq: Repertoire and comparison with other instruments

 Unlike the short-necked unfretted oud, the buzuq has a longer neck, smaller body and frets tied to the neck, which can be moved to produce the microtonal intervals used in the many maqamat (musical modes).
 Typically, it is furnished with two courses of metal strings which are played with a plectrum, offering a metallic yet lyrical resonance.
 Some instruments have three courses and up to seven strings total.

+Etymology

 The name of the instrument may come from Turkish bozuk (broken or disorderly), it refers to Bozuk düzen bağlama, a tuning of Turkish baglama.
 Another theory on the origin of the name is that it comes from the Persian expression tanbur e bozorg, meaning a large tanbur style lute.